 If these conditions apply, your employer may be required to accommodate you.
 However, these accommodations must be within reason.
 That is, they cannot be too difficult or expensive to implement for the business in question.
 If it is deemed that the necessary accommodations would cause undue hardship for the business, your employer might not have to carry them out.

 It can be difficult to determine your rights in such situations, but it is vital to confront employers if you feel they are acting unfairly.
-As we saw in a previous article, you may even be able to acquire compensation for your mistreatment.
-An attorney can help you to understand your options and support you as you pursue a fair resolution to the situation.
+As we saw in a previous article, you may even be able to acquire compensation for your mistreatment. wrongful termination attorney can help you to understand your options and support you as you pursue a fair resolution to the situation.